 - Verify none of your packaging uses banned single-use plastics

 If you also sell into Spain and Germany, you're now managing three different PROs with three different formats, units, and requirements.
-This is where manual spreadsheets start to break down and where tools like Pack Declare earn their keep — generating CITEO-format declarations including recycled content percentages directly from your packaging and sales data.
+This is where manual spreadsheets start to break down and where tools like Pack Declare earn their keep — generating CITEO-format declarations directly from your packaging and sales data.

 France is demanding, but the requirements are clear and well-documented.
 CITEO provides solid support for new registrants, and their website has extensive resources in French (and increasingly in English).
 The key is to start early, get your packaging data organized, and not underestimate the labeling requirements.
 The Triman and Info-Tri are the pieces most foreign sellers overlook — and they're the easiest to enforce because any inspector can simply look at your packaging.